hadirkhan10/chisel3-wiki/Chisel3-vs-Chisel2.md

 * `ChiselError` is gone
   * Change `ChiselError.error("error msg")` to `throw new Error("error msg")`
   * Change `ChiselError.info("info msg")` to `println("info msg")`
+* In Chisel3, subword assignments are not supported.
+[Alternative constructions exist](https://github.com/freechipsproject/chisel3/wiki/Cookbook#how-do-i-do-subword-assignment-assign-to-some-bits-in-a-uint) in Chisel3.

 ## Further changes
 * The clock signal was renamed from `clk` to `clock` in Chisel3.